Currawang

-Currawang is a locality in the Queanbeyan–Palerang Regional Council, on the edges of Upper Lachlan Shire and Goulburn-Mulwaree Council, in New South Wales, Australia.
-It is located to the north of Lake George.
+Currawang is a rural locality, located to the north of Lake George. in New South Wales, Australia.
+It lies on the intersection between three councils, with the majority straddling the boundary between the Queanbeyan–Palerang Regional Council and Goulburn-Mulwaree Council and a small portion of the locality in the Upper Lachlan Shire.
+There was once a mining settlement of the same name, now a ghost town.
 It shares its name with the Currawang Parish of Argyle County, in which it is located.
 This was formerly known as the parish of Currowang.
 Both names derive from an Aboriginal word for the spearwood tree (Acacia doratoxylon).

 History

 Aboriginal history

-The area of Currawang was first inhabited by the Gundungurra people, who called the area Werriwa, and who were apparently badly affected by influenza in 1846/47.
+The area of Currawang was first inhabited by Gundungurra people, who called the area Werriwa, and who were apparently badly affected by influenza in 1846/47.

 Early settler history

 An early settler in the area was Francis Kenny who, around 1824, was granted 120 acres, in the southern part of what is now Currawang, near a landform still known as Kenny's Point, on the northern shoreline of Lake George.
 One of Kenny's assigned convict servants was Garrett Cotter (after whom the Cotter River is named) and his absentee neighbouring landholder of was Robert Cooper.

 By the mid 1840s, the NSW colonial government had made numerous land grants in area, and both the Kenny and Cooper families had taken up more land in what is now Currawang.
 A post office was established at Kenny's Point by 1859, and there was a provisional school established there in 1867.